gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Any problems that happen during deserialization will be reported in the cache miss build, making it easier to spot such problems.
 - Tasks have access to the same state in cache miss and cache hit builds.
-- Gradle can release all heaps used by the configuration state prior to task execution in the cache miss build.
+- Gradle can release all memory used by the configuration state prior to task execution in the cache miss build.
 Previously it would retain this state because the non-isolated tasks were able to access it.
-This reduces the peak heap usage for a given set of tasks.
+This reduces the peak memory usage for a given set of tasks.

-This consistent behavior for cache miss and cache hit builds should help people who are migrating to use the configuration cache, as many more problems can now be discovered on the first (cache miss) build.
+This consistent behavior for cache miss and cache hit builds can help people who are migrating to use the configuration cache, as more problems can now be discovered on the first (cache miss) build.

 #### Improved compatibility with core plugins